Cool Piggy Banks: An Illustrated Guide To Savings Devices

 This is the type of stuff that wakes up the collector in me.

-I really enjoyed Tricia’s list and discussion of various piggy banks to get your kids to learn the value of a buck :D .
-Manufacturers are getting more and more creative!
-What more, she found one I found thoroughly amusing: the bank that explodes if you don’t save often enough.
+Want to teach your kids the value of a buck?
+Well there are a lot of ways to do it and we present you some of the more creative approaches.
+What do you think of a bank that explodes if you don’t save often enough?
 These new-fangled banks are much more interactive nowadays and use all kinds of incentives to get you to save, including the fear factor!

 So here it is in all its glory…. the Illustrated Guide To Fun Novelty Piggy Banks for the Young and Old!